 Life can get boring sometimes, we all know that.
 Which is why it’s the small, silly things that we must enjoy and appreciate.
 Silly things like weird, funny phone numbers with weird, funny voicemails.
 Some meant to sugar the blow, others to prank the people we love (and hate), and others to hopefully end creepy stalker vibes.
 Looking for a number to create a serious reaction?
-We’ve got all the details; get ready to pick your poison!
+We’ve got all the details; get ready to pick your thoughts about moon lamp!

 But First, How Do These Numbers Exist?